lsst/pipelines_lsst_io/install/newinstall.rst

 2. Make an installation directory
 =================================

-First, choose where you want to install the LSST Science Pipelines.
+Create a directory where you want to install the LSST Science Pipelines into.
-Create and change into that directory:
+For example:

 .. code-block:: bash